RachelNelson1/buy-digital-technology-for-childrens-social-care/content/principle-1.md

 * building prototypes to test hypotheses and functionality
 * using analytics and other available data to better understand the problem

-System suppliers should work with local authorities to set out the measures that will be used to assess the outputs, outcomes and benefits of the CMS, setting Key Performance Indicators (KPIs).
+System suppliers should work with local authorities to set out the measures that will be used to assess the outputs, outcomes and benefits of the CMS, setting key performance indicators (KPIs).
 Performance data and reports must be available to monitor and improve the service.
 This information should be assessed against the KPIs and used to inform iterations and improvements.

 In addition, system suppliers should show where and how cost savings can be made as a result of the use of their CMS in a children's social care setting.